Normalization (image processing): Contrast stretching

-The contrast enhancement tries to change the intensity of the pixel in the image, particularly in the input image, to obtain an enhanced image.
+This operation tries to change the intensity of the pixel in the image, particularly in the input image, to obtain an enhanced image.
 It is based on the number of techniques, namely local, global, dark and bright levels of contrast.
 The contrast enhancement is considered as the amount of color or gray differentiation that lies among the different features in an image.
 The contrast enhancement improves the quality of image by increasing the luminance difference between the foreground and background.

-A Contrast Stretching Transformation can be achieved by:
+A contrast stretching transformation can be achieved by: